Yoz0/Agar.io-Learning-Bots/Readme.md

 Agar.io Learning Bots
 =====================
-This is a python project to test combination of neural network and genetic algorithm in order to create Awe.
+This is a python project to test a combination of neural network and genetic algorithm in order to create Awe.
 The bots have to collect gems and eat each other like in the game <agar.io>, but we changed some rules to facilitate the neural network approach.
-The bots move on a grid, they can eat gems to become stronger, they can eat other weaker bot to become even more stronger.
+The bots move on a grid, they can eat gems to get stronger, they can also eat weaker bots to get even stronger.

 Neural Network
 --------------
-Each bots has layers [neural network](https://en.wikipedia.org/wiki/Artificial_neural_network).
+Each bot has a [neural network](https://en.wikipedia.org/wiki/Artificial_neural_network) made of layers of neurons.
 ###First Version
 * one layer of 4 Neurons.